UniExeterRSE/intro-version-control/_episodes/08_history_and_changes.md

 ### Limiting log output

-To avoid having `git log` cover your entire terminal screen, you can limit the number of commits that Git lists by using `-N`, where `N` is the number of commits that you want to view.
+To avoid having `git log` cover your entire terminal screen, you can limit the number of commits that Git lists by using `-n`, where `n` is the number of commits that you want to view.
 For example, if you only want information from the last commit you can use `git log -1`: